crystallabs/crysterm/README.md

 An **opt-in** app-state layer — the toolkit itself never requires it, and plain property assignment always works.
-When you want it: a fine-grained signals system (SolidJS-style): `Reactive::Signal`, `Reactive.computed`, effects with automatic dependency tracking, widget-lifetime `Reactive.bind`, `ObservableList` for collection views, batching, and a `reactive_property` macro for widget classes.
-Assign `signal.value = x` — every bound widget repaints itself:
+When you want it: a fine-grained reactive system (SolidJS-style): `Reactive::Property`, `Reactive.computed`, effects with automatic dependency tracking, `Reactive.bind` scoped to any event handler's lifetime, `ObservableList` for collection views, batching, and a `reactive_property` macro for widget classes.
+Assign `property.value = x` — every bound widget repaints itself:

 ![](tests/misc/reactive.5s.apng)